Rose Cuison Villazor

 B.A.
 Government, University of Texas, Austin 1996

-Professor Villazor teaches and writes in the areas of property law, immigration law, race, and citizenship.
-Her scholarship includes, “The Undocumented Closet,” in the North Carolina Law Review (2013), “The Other Loving: Uncovering the Federal Regulation of Interracial Marriages,” in the New York University Law Review (2011), “Rediscovering Oyama v.
+Professor Villazor teaches, researchers and writes in the areas of immigration and citizenship law, property law, Asian Americans and the law, equal protection law and critical race theory.
+Her published or soon-to-be-published law review articles include, “Interstitial Citizenship,” in the Fordham Law Review (2017), “The Undocumented Closet,” in the North Carolina Law Review (2013), “The Other Loving: Uncovering the Federal Regulation of Interracial Marriages,” in the New York University Law Review (2011), “Rediscovering Oyama v.
 California: At the Intersection of Property, Race and Citizenship,” in the Washington University Law Review (2010), and "Blood Quantum Land Laws: The Race versus Political Identity Dilemma," in the California Law Review (2008).
 She has also been published in the Southern California Law Review, University of California at Davis Law Review, Southern Methodist University Law Review, Wayne State Law Review and other journals.
+In the spring of 2014, Professor Villazor served as a Visiting Scholar at UC Berkeley School of Law’s Center for the Study of Law and Society.
+In the fall of 2015, she will be a Visiting Professor at Columbia Law School.

-She is co-editor of “Loving v.
-Virginia in a Post-Racial World: Rethinking Race, Sex, and Marriage,” which was published by Cambridge University Press in 2012.
-She is also co-editor of a forthcoming book, Asian Americans and Pacific Islanders and the Law, with Neil Gotanda and Robert Chang, which will be published by New York University Press in 2014.
-She is also co-editor with Gabriel “Jack” Chin of a forthcoming book, Legislating a New America, which focuses on the 50th anniversary of the 1965 Immigration Act and will be published by Cambridge University Press in 2015.
+She is co-editor with Gabriel “Jack” Chin of Legislating a New America, which focuses on the 50th anniversary of the 1965 Immigration Act and published by Cambridge University Press in December 2015.
+She is also co-editor of a forthcoming book, Asian Americans and Pacific Islanders and the Law, with Neil Gotanda and Robert Chang, which will be published by New York University Press in 2017.
+In 2012, she co-edited an anthology with Kevin Maillard, “Loving v.
+Virginia in a Post-Racial World: Rethinking Race, Sex, and Marriage,” which was published by Cambridge University Press.

 Professor Villazor obtained an LL.M from Columbia Law School in 2006 and a J.D. from the American University Washington College of Law in 2000.
 While in law school, she served as Notes and Comment Editor of the American University Law Review.
 After graduating from law school, she clerked for Associate Judge Stephen H. Glickman on the District of Columbia Court of Appeals.
 She then received an Equal Justice Works Fellowship to work for New York Lawyers for the Public Interest from 2001 to 2004.
 She served as a Human Rights Fellow at Columbia Law School from 2004 until 2006 where she focused on the domestic application of international human rights.
 While pursuing her LL.M at Columbia, she was selected as a LatCrit Student Scholar.

-Prior to teaching at UC Davis School of Law, Professor Villazor taught at Columbia Law School, Hofstra University School of Law, and Southern Methodist University (SMU) Dedman School of Law.
+Prior to teaching at UC Davis School of Law, Professor Villazor taught at Hofstra University School of Law and Southern Methodist University (SMU) Dedman School of Law.

-Subject AreasImmigration Law And Policy, Critical Race Theory, Civil Rights, Asian Americans And The Law, Property
+Subject AreasImmigration Law And Policy, Property, Citizenship Law, Critical Race Theory, Asian Americans And The Law

 Selected Career Highlights